barbarabenato/enhope/README.md

 A python implementation based on the article "Exemplar-centered Supervised Shallow Parametric Data Embedding"[1] (en-HOPE).

 To select the exemplars for en-HOPE, we run a supervised k-means: a different k-means for each class to obtain the centroids (number of desirable examples per class).
-We apply the Stochastic Gradient Descent (SGD) to optimize the paramiters of en-HOPE during its training.
+We apply the Stochastic Gradient Descent (SGD) to optimize the en-HOPE parameters during its training.
 The parameters were stated as in the article ("F", "m", "epochs", "output_dim" and "exemplars_per_class") and can have its values chosen and changed.

 [1] Min, Martin Renqiang, Hongyu Guo, and Dongjin Song.
 "Exemplar-centered Supervised Shallow Parametric Data Embedding."
 In IJCAI.
-2017. [pdf](https://www.ijcai.org/proceedings/2017/0345.pdf)
+2017. ([pdf](https://www.ijcai.org/proceedings/2017/0345.pdf))

 ## Install
 Let's first clone the repository and then change to the cloned directory: